Russia-Ukraine conflict: Voices from the ground of the invasion

 What they are seeing on the ground?

-“I can see they’re riding their cars [Ukrainian citizens] to the stores to buy weapons, that’s the only way to buy weapons,” Zinchuk said.
+“I can see (Ukrainian citizens are) riding their cars to the stores to buy weapons, that’s the only way to buy weapons,” Zinchuk said.
 “Nobody’s waiting.”

 “I have to put my faith in the soldiers of the Ukrainian Armed Forces.
 They are actually actively recruiting them,” Petro said.
 “Shortly after the explosion, about an hour after that, there was a knock at the door of where I’m staying.
 And they had two summonses for two of the military police officers that I’m living with to pack their go-bag.
 And they have two to three hours, and they’re being drafted to the war.”

 As the conflict in Ukraine continues, NewsNation will bring Americans the latest developments from abroad and insights into its impact at home throughout our newscasts.
 We’re dropping the paywall on our live stream so it’s available to everyone.
-You can watch NewsNation’s programming, including the latest on Ukraine, at the top of the hour from 7-10 a.m. and 5-11 p.m.
+You can watch NewsNation’s programming, including the latest on Ukraine, at the top of the hour from 7 to 10 a.m. and 5 to 11 p.m.
 ET.